Royer oscillator: Applications

 A circuit employing a similar idea appears in a 1973 patent for a DC-DC converter assigned to Bell Telephone Laboratories which, interestingly, uses both resonance and magnetic saturation.

 A circuit of this type was used in driving the CRT of the Tektronix 547 oscilloscope.

-Another application of the Baxandall converter is in powering Cold Cathode Fluorescent Lamps (CCFLs), refer CCFL inverter.
+Another application of the Baxandall converter is in powering Cold Cathode Fluorescent Lamps (CCFLs).
 CCFLs exhibit degradation in their current-to-light output efficiency in the presence of harmonics, so it is better to drive them with a sinewave than a square wave.
 In order to provide light intensity adjustment, an integrated circuit typically drives a pulse-width modulated signal in the gate of an additional transistor, forming a step-down ("buck") converter with the feeding choke.
 Other integrated circuits control also the two oscillator transistors and sense the zero valley of the transformer mid tap to do this.

 The Baxandall converter has been used recently in driving fluorescent tubes from low-voltage sources, often using rechargeable batteries, for emergency lighting and camping etc. Also in his 1959 paper, Baxandall described a voltage-switched variant of the sinewave oscillator.
 This variant seems to have been the forerunner of most two-transistor drivers for compact fluorescent lamps (CFL's) which has been extended recently to drive low-voltage LED lamps.